menu

 Real Estate Prices & Overview

-The average rental price in Pinto Palomino / Palomino Area is currently $2,524, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 48.4% of Nevada neighborhoods.
+The average rental price in Pinto Palomino / Palomino Area is currently $4,468, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 99.2% of the neighborhoods in Nevada.

 Pinto Palomino / Palomino Area is a suburban neighborhood (based on population density) located in Las Vegas, Nevada.

-Pinto Palomino / Palomino Area real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and small apartment buildings.
+Pinto Palomino / Palomino Area real estate is primarily made up of large (four, five or more bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is owner occupied.
-Many of the residences in the Pinto Palomino / Palomino Area neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the Pinto Palomino / Palomino Area neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics